Best Photo Editing Software App – 23 Free & Paid Options for MAC & PC

 In a word, PM is fast.
 In two words, it’s lightning-fast – you get the idea.
 You’re able to import thousands of images in record times and start tagging, viewing and organising them well before the import has even finished.

 (Try doing this with any of photo editing software, and even if it is possible, your computer will likely grind to a halt.)

-Now in the 2020 iteration, Photo Mechanic is a 64-bit application, allowing even better caching of images, which improves thumbnail/preview generation speed by around 2-3x, and it was already fast before!
+Now in the latest iteration, Photo Mechanic 6 is a 64-bit application, allowing even better caching of images, which improves thumbnail/preview generation speed by around 2-3x, and it was already fast before!